 There is no silver bullet to protect against malicious extensions.
 To build trust, the source code of WebExtensions needs to be manually reviewed; unfortunately, there is no existing tool to automate that.
 What we can do as extension developers is to open-source all client code.

 Implications on performance

 In 2019, Ghostery published the Adblockers Perfomance Study, where we show that the overhead is in the sub-millisecond range.
 In other words, Google's Manifest V3 is trying to solve a performance issue that does not exist.
 Of course, there are WebExtensions that will slow down the browser, but that alone does not justify removing APIs for all other WebExtensions.

-Let's talk about what is wrong (beware, following are dragons of technical nuances and dirty tricks to counteract imposed limitations - skip to the conclusion if you are not into it):
+Beware, following are dragons of technical nuances and dirty tricks to counteract imposed limitations - skip to the conclusion if you are not into it:

 Manifest V3 completely removes the so called blocking webRequest API which enables us to do all mentioned above.
 Content blocking is meant to be achievable by the new declarativeNetRequest (aka DNR) API, which we will cover in detail in the next point.
 But there is no replacement for other use cases that blocking webRequest supported.

 Without webRequest, our abilities to track trackers and block leakage of unique identifiers are being restricted.